domoticz/domoticz/dzVents/documentation/README.md

 ## Sections in the script
 As you can see in the example above, the script has a couple of sections necessary for the script to do what you want and when:

-### active = true/false (optional)
+### active = true/false (*optional*)
-If `active` is false, then the script is not activated. dzVents will ignore the file completely.
-If you don't have `active` specified, true is assumed.
+If `active` is `false`, then the script is not activated. dzVents will ignore the file completely.
+If you don't have `active` specified, `true` is assumed (default value).
 This is handy if you write scripts using Domoticz' internal script editor, as it has its own way of activating and deactivating scripts.

 The active setting can either be: